czgaming94/neon/README.md

 ```

 #### :getHeld()
 > Returns a table of items that are held by the mouse.
-Only works with `moveable = true` on the object.
+Only works with `moveable = true` on the element.

 ```lua
 local Neon = require("neon")